paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-853-united-states-naval-academy.md

 (4) 20 nominated by the Secretary of the Navy, under regulations prescribed by him, from the honor graduates of schools designated as honor schools by the Department of the Army, the Department of the Navy, or the Department of the Air Force, and from members of the Naval Reserve Officer’s Training corps.

-(5) 150 selected by the Secretary of the Navy in order of merit (prescribed pursuant to [section 8456 of this title](./chapter-853-united-states-naval-academy.md#section-8456)) from qualified alternates nominated by persons named in paragraphs (3) and (4) of subsection (a).
+(5) 200 1 selected by the Secretary of the Navy in order of merit (prescribed pursuant to [section 8456 of this title](./chapter-853-united-states-naval-academy.md#section-8456)) from qualified alternates nominated by persons named in paragraphs (3) through (10) of subsection (a).

 **(c)** The President may also appoint as midshipmen at the Academy children of persons who have been awarded the medal of honor for acts performed while in the armed forces.